ea227/A.-sapidissima-Scripts/Alignment and Processing.md

 ## **Alignment**

-Quality controlled fastq files were  aligned to the reference using bwa mem:
+Quality controlled fastq files were  aligned to the reference using the Burrows-Wheeler Aligner BWA MEM:

 ```
 bwa mem \ #Aligning libraries to reference genome